There are two ways to find a particular page you may be interested in; namely via Search or via Browse.

 :Not sure where to start?
 Browse the archive by indexed 'date', 'article type' and 'public tag' filters or use them to refine your keyword search for more accurate results.
 VIEW

 : When you have narrowed down your selection by either of the above methods, just click on the thumbnail of the pages shown in the results panel and it will appear in the viewer.
-At this point if you have already chosen a usage package, the image will appear in the viewer.
-If not, you will be prompted to purchase a package.
 Once the Viewer appears, you can move through the newspaper pages using a mixture of zoom, scrolling and grab tools.

 The Viewer contains print and download image options.
 There are also engaging features allowing you to add a comment or tag to a page to help contextualise it.
 However, perhaps the most useful tool is Bookmarking.
 This enables you to save and organise your research into a series of folders in your “My Research” area (accessible via the top navigation tabs).